gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 Note: This location is configurable using the environment variable `XPACKS_REPO_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/files/folders/) page.

+The actual binaries are extracted from the distribution archive in a folder named `.content`, located in the versioned xPack folder.
+On some platforms, dotted files are hidden by default, so the file explorer might require additional settings to make them visible.

 > Windows antivirus warning: aggressive antiviruses may prevent xpm to install binary xPacks; see [FAQ]({{ site.baseurl }}/support/faq/)